Owner Name: Yasuko Nomura

 Alanine Aminotransferase Activity (GPT)

-Keely's baseline ALT level is likely to be Normal
+Zody's baseline ALT level may be Low Normal

 Alanine aminotransferase (ALT) is a clinical tool that can be used by veterinarians to better monitor liver health.
 This result is not associated with liver disease.
 ALT is one of several values veterinarians measure on routine blood work to evaluate the liver.
 It is a naturally occurring enzyme located in liver cells that helps break down protein.
 When the liver is damaged or inflamed, ALT is released into the bloodstream.